-- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, information for the safeguarding file, Safeguarding notice board, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively. - We have an annual Safeguarding Plan which looks at information/training across the year for staff, children, parents and Governors.
+- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively. - A Safeguarding file of updates is available in the classroom or staff room.

-All regular visitors, temporary staff and volunteers to our school will be given a visitors information sheet; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
-(See Appendix A)
+All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
+(See Appendix A).